Ambetter Member Communication

 The Testing

-Today’s scenarios often pile content in banners on top of one another which causes that member’s dashboard to fall below the fold.
+Today’s scenarios often pile content in banners on top of one another, which causes the member’s dashboard to fall below the fold.
 For some elements, it makes sense to take a portion of the screen in something relevant and pressing to the user like a Late Payment notification.
-However, in today’s structure, the banner for “Late Payment” and the banner for “Website Maintenance” banner are styled exactly the same and stacked on top of each other.
+However, in today’s structure, the banner for “Late Payment” and the banner for “Website Maintenance” banner are styled the same and stacked on top of each other.

-These are very different pieces of information and require very different levels of attention to the user.
+These are very different pieces of information and require very different levels of attention from the user.
 A late payment could cause a member to lose coverage if not made in time, while the web maintenance requires zero interaction from the user and is simply a passive announcement.
-So our testing aimed to answer the question; Do these two different contact motives needed different styling?
+So our testing aimed to answer the question: Do these two different contact motives need different styling?
 While both need to be visible and accessible to the user, they do not have the same relevance to the user.
-We put together four different mocks to compare to today’s control and asked for reactions to each design and then an explicit comparison between the five variants.
+We put together four different mocks to compare to today’s control and asked for reactions to each design, and then an explicit comparison between the five variants.

 We tested content currently inside “Banners” with the content about Late Payments, Corona Information, and Web Maintenance alerts.
 All different contact motives.
 In each category, we received very interesting insights as to the preference and relevance of each content.